garden-io/garden/docs/reference/config.md

 # The steps the workflow should run.
 At least one step is required.
 Steps are run sequentially.
 If a step fails,
 # subsequent steps are skipped.
 steps:
-  - # The Garden command this step should run.
+  - # A Garden command this step should run.
     #
     # Supported commands:
     #